 The G. Wayne Clough Georgia Tech Promise Program is designed to assist qualified Georgia residents from families who can document limited income, assets, financial resources, and monetary/financial/in-kind support from all sources.

-Under the G. Wayne Clough Georgia Tech Promise Program guidelines, 100 percent of your financial need, minus a $2,500 per year work study job offer, will be met with a combination of all scholarships and grants offered from all sources, including federal grants, HOPE/Zell Miller, state grants/scholarships, private outside scholarships, and institutional scholarships.
+Under program guidelines, selected students will have 100 percent financial need (minus a $2,500 per year Work Study job offer) met with a combination of scholarships and grants offered from all sources, including Federal grants, HOPE/Zell Miller Scholarship, state grants/scholarships, private outside scholarships, and institutional scholarships.

-- Legal resident of Georgia.
+- Legal resident of the state of Georgia.

 - Dependent students whose parents:

 - are both classified as legal residents of Georgia and filed Georgia tax returns for the FAFSA base year and, if requested, for the most recent and all subsequent years.

 - have less than $33,300 in total combined annual income, assets, financial resources, and monetary/financial/in-kind support.

 - Filed a U.S. tax return for the FAFSA base year and, if requested, for the most recent and all subsequent years (all schedules and attachments associated with each year’s tax return are also required).

 The comprehensive evaluation includes an assessment of all family income, assets, and resources.
 Financial information will be required from both parents, regardless of current marital status.
 If requested, tax and income documentation will be required from multiple tax years.

 During the review, families may be asked to provide statements and copies of supporting documentation listing all sources of untaxed and/or unearned income, gifts, and/or resources of support from any/all sources.